augurysys/jenkins_server/README.md

 ## Synopsis

-Building projects and
+Building projects \
-Running tests to detect bugs and other issues as soon as they are introduced Static code analysis
+Running tests to detect bugs and other issues as soon as they are introduced \
+Static code analysis \
-Deployment
+Deployment \

 ## Installation